 You probably know reading is essential to learning a foreign language.
-But do you know exactly what you want to read?

 What Do Magazines Have That Books Don’t?